steva-atomia/AtomiaStore/Documentation/customizing-views-and-layout.md

         Progress: ...,
         Notification: ...,
 	    ConnectedDomainStatus: ...,
-        HostingPackages: ...
+        Products: ...
     }

 Some KO view models also have an array of child items.
-For example a `ProductListing` view model, which `HostingPackages` is an instance of, contains an array of `ProductListingItem`.
+For example a `ProductListing` view model, which `Products` is an instance of, contains an array of `ProductListingItem`.

 Data bindings in the views are then used with a prefix of the KO view model that is being used, e.g.: